 JOHANNESBURG - A Limpopo-born entrepreneur has turned tea into a thriving business venture.

-Retang Phaahla co-found Setsong Tea Crafters (STC), with her mother Nondumiso.
+Retang Phaahla co-found Setsong Tea Crafters (STC), with her mother Nondumiso who is a community developer.

-The company manufactures choice tea for some of the country’s top retailers and overseas tea lovers.
+The company manufactures choice tea in partnership with the communities of Ga Phaahla village and Ga Matlala Ramoshebo for some of the country’s top retailers and overseas tea lovers.

-Phaahla says it all started when her mother and elderly women from Sekhukhune discovered that tea was not only an enjoyable drink but that its leaves had health benefits.
+Phaahla says it all started when her mother and elderly women from villages of Sekhukhune who were developed through the Siyaphila support programme discovered that the idigenous tea consumed by villagers was not only an enjoyable drink but that its leaves and roots had health benefits.

 The discovery sparked the idea to start a business to manufacture and sell the tea leaves on a commercial basis.

-The University of Pretoria quantity surveying graduate says she convinced the women to in their pool resources and create a tea manufacturing business.
+The University of Pretoria quantity surveying graduate says she convinced the women of Sekkhukhunw to pool resources and create a tea manufacturing business.

 Her idea was embraced, and the business is now close on four years as a going concern.
 “Deliberate entrepreneurship is key,” says Phaahla.